Complete Guide to Email Viruses & Best Practices to Avoid Infections in 2023

-Email viruses are extremely prevalent and can compromise sensitive information, destroy data, harm hardware and waste copious amounts of time, resources and energy.
-User-downloaded viruses are responsible for 2,000,000 to 5,000,000 attacks per day.
-Some notorious viruses have resulted in billions of dollars worth of damages.
+Email viruses are extremely prevalent and can compromise sensitive information, destroy data, harm hardware, and waste copious amounts of time, resources, and energy.
+300,000 thousand new pieces of malware are created daily including viruses, adware, Trojans, keyloggers, etc., with the sole purpose of stealing data.

 What are Email Viruses and How Do They Work?

-Email viruses, which constitute the majority of computer viruses, consists of malicious code that is distributed in email messages, and can be activated when a user clicks on a link in an email message, downloads an email attachment or interacts in some other way with the body of an infected email.
+Email viruses, which constitute the majority of computer viruses, consist of malicious code that is distributed in email messages, and can be activated when a user clicks on a link in an email message, downloads an email attachment, or interacts in some other way with the body of an infected email.

 How Is an Email Virus Delivered?